-As the redirection from or to a text file is not possible in an Integrated Development Environment (IDE) like Visual Studio, Eclipse or Dev C++, we recommend that you edit, compile, build, test and run your program normally in the IDE of your choice and execute it, when once final, from the console mode, independently of an IDE.
+As the redirection from or to a text file is not possible in an Integrated Development Environment (IDE) like Netbeans under Windows 10, we recommend that you edit, compile, build, test and run your program normally in the IDE of your choice and execute it, when once final, from the console mode, independently of an IDE.

-Here is an example that illustrates how to realize a console application in C/C++ using input and output text files for testing the program.
-Consider the following program (contained in the source file demo.cpp) that calculates the sum of N integer numbers.
+Here is an example that illustrates how to realize a console application in Java using input and output text files for testing the program.
+Consider the following program (contained in the source file FileReader.java) that calculates the sum of N integer numbers.
 The program reads the input data from the keyboard and displays the output data (result) to the screen.

-&lt;sup>1 A console application is a computer program designed to be used via a text-only computer interface, such as a text terminal, the command-line interface of some operating systems or the text-based interface included with most graphical user interface (GUI) operating systems, such as the Windows Console in Microsoft Windows, the Terminal in macOS and xterm in Unix. (© Wikipedia)
+1 A console application is a computer program designed to be used via a text-only computer interface, such as a text terminal, the command-line interface of some operating systems or the text-based interface included with most graphical user interface (GUI) operating systems, such as the Windows Console in Microsoft Windows, the Terminal in macOS and xterm in Unix. (© Wikipedia)